 A small number of data points are from laboratory test results carried out by us.

-In the mid-1980s data were stored in a series of flat file geotechnical datasets generated for the applied geology mapping projects of urban areas; funded by the then Department of the Environment.
+In the mid-1980s, data was stored in a series of flat file geotechnical datasets, generated for the applied geology mapping projects of urban areas.
+This was funded by the then Department of the Environment.

-These were inefficient to use and difficult to manage.
-A decision was made to create and populate a relational database and this is now the national database with 54 data tables and 33 dictionary tables.
+The data was inefficient to use and difficult to manage.
+A decision was made to create and populate a relational database and this is now the national database, with 54 data tables and 33 dictionary tables.

-This information forms the basis for the geotechnical attribution of 2D and 3D digital geological models and underpins our core and commissioned engineering geology research.
+This information forms the basis for the geotechnical attributions of our 2D and 3D digital geological models; it underpins both our core and commissioned engineering geology research.